-This is another term that has emerged from Transactional Analysis (TA) into everyday language.
-Who remembers the US Sitcom “Different Strokes”?
+The Stroke Economy is another term emerging from Transactional Analysis (TA) into everyday language.

-We learn how to give and take Strokes in our formative years and that pattern enters into our adult interactions with other human beings most often without thought or conscious attention.
-You will find videos discussing the topic at:
+We learn how to give and take Strokes in our formative years.
+That pattern enters into our adult interactions with other human beings most often without thought or conscious attention.

 …… but be aware that such sites invite further commitments so be prepared to engage with them only as much, or as little as helps you.

-For the present, I am most concerned about the relevance of the Stroke Economy to to the design and implementation of small, safe experiments.
-For this purpose, it is enough to reproduce the OK Corral, as our stroke pattern helps to identify our ‘Life Position’.
-Please consult this page for additional information on this important aspect of ‘stroking’.
+For the present, I am most concerned about the relevance of the Stroke Economy in the design and implementation of small, safe experiments.

 - When you are satisfied that your picture is a good approximation to the situation as it is today then print off a second illustration: